2022 Carbon Report

 Since 2020, Disco has operated as a carbon-neutral business.
 We set this goal because we believe that only through the direct action of individuals, businesses and governments do we have a chance to avoid catastrophic environmental and societal damage over the next hundred years.

-This document breaks down our carbon footprint and offsets for 2021.
-The approach we use is detailed in our inaugural 2020 Carbon Report.
+This document breaks down our carbon footprint and offsets for 2022.
+The general approach we use is detailed in our inaugural 2020 Carbon Report.

 As a quick recap, our approach focuses on:

 - Reliably estimating our annual carbon footprint, to serve as a baseline for reduction efforts and to serve as an input to our offsetting efforts;

 - Offsetting all of our estimated emissions for 2022; and